Article Feb. 5, 2019

-Golden Pass Products, a partnership of Qatar Petroleum International and ExxonMobil affiliates, announced plans for construction of facilities to liquefy and export natural gas at the existing Golden Pass LNG import terminal in Sabine Pass, Texas.
+Golden Pass Products, a partnership of Qatar Petroleum and ExxonMobil affiliates, has begun construction of facilities to add liquefaction and export capabilities to the existing liquefied natural gas import terminal near Sabine Pass, Texas.

 How is ExxonMobil investing in Golden Pass?

 - The new facilities, to be built on existing Golden Pass property and utilizing the existing state-of-the-art tanks, berths and pipeline infrastructure, should be completed by 2024.
-The new project’s estimated send-out capacity will be 15.6 million tons of LNG per year.
-This expansion will allow Golden Pass the flexibility to import and export natural gas.
+The new project’s estimated send-out capacity will be about 16 million tons of LNG per year.

 - The project represents an approximately $10 billion investment in infrastructure on the Gulf Coast, and should generate billions of dollars of economic growth and tax payments to local, state and federal governments.
 The project will also generate tens of thousands of jobs across the life of the facility, including approximately 9,000 construction jobs over five years with peak employment reaching about 3,000 jobs.